hsutter/cppfront/docs/cpp2/types.md

 Because base and member subobjects are all declared in the same place (the type body) and initialized in the same place (an `operator=` function body), they can be written in any order, including interleaved, and are still guaranteed to be safely initialized in declared order.
 This means that in Cpp2 you can declare a data member object before a base subobject, so that it naturally outlives the base subobject.

 > Cpp2 code doesn't need workarounds like Boost's `base_from_member`, because all of the motivating examples for that can be written directly.
-See my comments on [cppfront issue #334](https://github.com/hsutter/cppfront/issues/334) for details.
+See [this explanation](https://github.com/hsutter/cppfront/issues/334#issuecomment-1500984173) for details.

 ## `virtual`, `override`, and `final` — Virtual functions